Rage: Overcoming Explosive Anger Online Conference Transcript

 Fourth, ragers often lose control of themselves in amazing ways.
 It's not unusual, for instance, for them to report that it took seven grown men to pull them away from the person they were attacking.
 I've even had 120 women tell me this.

-Natalie: A section of your book is entitled "The Raging Brain," and in it you talk about the differences between the brains of ragers and non-ragers.
+Natalie: A section of your book is entitled "The Raging Brain," and in it, you talk about the differences between the brains of ragers and non-ragers.
 Explain this.

 Dr. Potter-Efron: Think of all of us having less than perfect brains but some brains are even less perfect than others.
-Three type of brain problems may be associated with raging, but none all the time.
+Three types of brain problems may be associated with raging, but none all the time.
 These are:

 - Damage to the temporal lobes on the sides of the brain.
 These are easily injured.
 Damage can lead to instant total meltdowns seemingly triggered by nothing at all.
 Best medication for this is anti-convulsants such as Tegretol (Carbamazepine).